LucasDelfino92/morrowindsharp/optional.md

 - [**Better Dwarven Spectres - Mer and Maidens Edition**](https://www.nexusmods.com/morrowind/mods/45617) by Melchior Dahrk: adds female Dwarven Spectres to the leveled lists and replaces one unique spectre with the new model.
 This mod is also a Better Bodies conversion of the original Dwarven Spectre.
 The mod also adds the robe worn by the spectres as a random drop from them, complete with male and female versions.
 - [**Mage Robes**](https://www.nexusmods.com/morrowind/mods/45739) by Melchior Dahrk: many Mages Guild members will now wear new Mages Guild robes and the player can acquire the robes through quests and purchase.
+- [**Morag Tong Armor**](https://www.nexusmods.com/morrowind/mods/44938) by NazoX9: adds armor pieces to complete the Morag Tong armor set.
+The armor has been distributed throughout the game on members of the Morag Tong, and is awarded to you at the end of the first quest for the Morag Tong.
+- [**Golden Saint Variety v1.2 (Sigourn Edit)**](https://www.mediafire.com/file/o2rjz08ba5z6ycl/Golden_Saint_Variety_v1.2_%28Sigourn_Edit%29.zip/file): adds 4 versions of Golden Saints, all integrated into the same levelled lists and with the same stats.
+This will just make fighting Golden Saints more fun, as they won't look the same every time.
+  - This is an edit of the original mod that removes the Golden Saint clad in Gold Armor, and reduces textures to a more vanilla-friendly resolution.

 ## CREDITS